JTurcotti/swift-evolution/proposals/nnnn-send-non-sendable.md

 func genAndPassTo(a : MyActor) async {
   let v = NonSendableValue()

-  // call does NOT consume v
+  // call does NOT transfer v
   await passToActor(a, v)

   // access here allowed